Sohsuke Takatani

-Sosuke Takatani (高谷 惣亮, Takatani Sōsuke) is an amateur Japanese freestyle wrestler, who competes in the middleweight category (under 74 kg).
+Sohsuke Takatani (高谷 惣亮, Takatani Sōsuke) is an amateur Japanese freestyle wrestler, who competes in the middleweight category (under 74 kg).

 Takatani represented Japan at the 2012 Summer Olympics in London, but was eliminated in the qualifying round.

 At the 2016 Olympics he reached the quarterfinals, beating Talgat Ilyasov and Zelimkhan Khadjiev before losing to Galymzhan Userbayev.

+Takatani also competed for Japan at the 2020 Summer Olympics.

 He competed in the 92 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.